Line-of-Sight Pursuit in Monotone and Scallop Polygons: Abstract

 We study a turn-based game in a simply connected polygonal environment $Q$ between a pursuer $\cP$ and an adversarial evader $\cE$.
 Both players can move in a straight line to any point within unit distance during their turn.
 The pursuer $\cP$ wins by capturing the evader, meaning that their distance satisfies $d(\cP, \cE) \leq 1$, while the evader wins by eluding capture forever.
 Both players have a map of the environment, but they have different sensing capabilities.
 The evader $\cE$ always knows the location of $\cP$.
 Meanwhile, $\cP$ only has line-of-sight visibility: $\cP$ observes the evader's position only when the line segment connecting them lies entirely within the polygon.
 Therefore $\cP$ must search for $\cE$ when the evader is hidden from view.

-We provide a winning strategy for $\cP$ in the family of \emph{strictly sweepable polygons}, meaning that a straight line $L$ can be moved continuously over $Q$ so that (1) $L \cap Q$ is always convex and (2) every point on the boundary $\partial Q$ is swept exactly once.
-This strict sweeping requires that $L$ moves along $Q$ via a sequence of translations and rotations.
-We develop our main result by first considering pursuit in the subfamilies of monotone polygons (where $L$ moves by translation) and scallop polygons (where $L$ moves by a single rotation).
-Our algorithm uses \emph{rook strategy} during its active pursuit phase, rather than the well-known \emph{lion strategy}.
-The rook strategy is crucial for obtaining a capture time that is linear in the area of $Q$.
-For monotone and scallop polygons, our algorithm has a capture time of $O(n(Q) + \Area(Q))$, where $n(Q)$ is the number of polygon vertices.
-The capture time bound for strictly sweepable polygons is $O( n(Q) \cdot \Area(Q) )$.
+We provide a winning strategy for $\cP$ in two families of polygons: \style{monotone polygons} and \style{scallop polygons}.
+In both families, a straight line $L$ can be moved continuously over $Q$ so that (1) $L \cap Q$ is a line segment and (2) every point on the boundary $\partial Q$ is swept exactly once.
+These are both subfamilies of \style{strictly sweepable polygons}.
+The sweeping motion for a monotone polygon is a single translation, and the sweeping motion for a scallop polygon is a single rotation.
+Our algorithms use \style{rook's strategy} during its pursuit phase, rather than the well-known \style{lion's strategy}.
+The rook's strategy is crucial for obtaining a capture time that is linear in the area of $Q$.
+For both monotone and scallop polygons, our algorithm has a capture time of $O(n(Q) + \Area(Q))$, where $n(Q)$ is the number of polygon vertices.